Sept-Dec 2025 : 3 Weekend Modules ...

-How we touch is concerned with how we relate to the world, how receptive we are to our feelings, energy and emotions and how we communicate our needs, limits and desires.
+How we touch is concerned with how we relate to the environment, how receptive we are to our feelings, energy and emotions and how we communicate our needs, limits and desires.

 The Touch Training is taught over 3 weekend modules, you can choose to join one weekend, or sign-up for the progressive journey- highly recommended!